Monday: Post 17 (11-5) at Hartsville (1-15) (7 p.m.); Dalzell-Shaw (7-9) at Manning-Santee (9-7) (7 p.m.); Cheraw (5-11) at Sumter (15-1) (7:30 p.m.)

 Things like this happen when you are on a roll.
 And no team is rolling along any better than the North Central volleyball squad.

 A team which will include Kershaw County School District (KCSD) Superintendent Dr. Frank Morgan, KCSD attorneys, Camden High School (CHS) Principal Dan Matthews and CHS head football coach and athletic director Jimmy Neal will appeal the Bulldogs football team's post-season ban before the S.C.
 High School League (SCHSL) Executive Committee at 2 p.m.
 Thursday in Columbia.

-COLUMBIA – Sometimes, you just have to tip your hat to an opponent and live to fight another battle.
+Sometimes, you just tip your hat, give credit where it is due and live to fight another day.

 Long snappers are a lot like plumbers.
 You never realize how much you need one until there is an inch of standing water in your kitchen.

 It was business as usual for the football program at Lugoff-Elgin in the early part of the spring and summer.

 For almost as long as North Central fans can remember, schools such as Andrew Jackson, Indian Land, Buford and Chesterfield have been the region rivals of the Knights' athletic teams.